 Memories To Memoirs founder Rob “Lucky” Budd graduated from the University of Victoria in 2005, earning a Master’s Degree in History with a focus on oral history.
 Between 2000 and 2004 the CBC and the Royal British Columbia Museum entrusted Rob with the preservation and restoration of the “Orchard Collection”, one of the world’s largest oral history collections.
 He has since worked with a number of private collections and high profile clients including the Nisga’a First Nation, the Provincial Archives of British Columbia, and the Grateful Dead’s audiovisual archive.
-In addition to hosting a bi-monthly radio series on CBC Radio One, he has given talks on oral history across the country and has had seven books published, five of which are national bestsellers.
+In addition to hosting a bi-monthly radio series on CBC Radio One, he has given talks on oral history across the country and has had eight books published, five of which are national bestsellers.
 His books have been nominated for 14 awards including winning the second prize for the 2015 Lieutenant-Governor of British Columbia’s Historical Writing Award, a Moonbeam International Children’s Book Award in 2015, and the 2014 British Columbia Genealogical Society Family History Book Award.My Services

 Capture the Richness of Your Unique Experiences